China sovereign fund CIC profit rises, seeks more U.S. direct investment

-BEIJING China's sovereign wealth fund China Investment Corp (CIC) posted a 1.88 percent rise in 2016 net profit, boosted by stronger returns from its overseas portfolio.
+BEIJING (Reuters) - China's sovereign wealth fund China Investment Corp (CIC) posted a 1.88 percent rise in 2016 net profit, boosted by stronger returns from its overseas portfolio.

 Profit rose to $75.3 billion from $73.9 billion a year earlier, its annual report showed on Tuesday.
 Total investment income was $83 billion in 2016, compared with $76.7 billion in 2015.
 Its accumulated annualized investment return rose to 4.76 percent last year.